orgmycology/astropy_report/sections/consultant_recommendations.md

 ## Improving culture
 Most community members we interacted with throughout our research and consulting were happy with the climate and culture of the project.
 There are, however, opportunities to improve this further and ensure that community members remain engaged while moving from user to contributor.

-* Engage community in synchronous online events / community calls that vary in timezone feasibility
+* Engage community in synchronous online events / community calls that vary in time zone feasibility
 * Regularly share priority channels across other channels (i.e., advertise the conversations happening on Slack via email list, point out the email list via Slack / Facebook, etc.)
 * Make priorities for new skills and approaches clear (e.g., send out requests for varied expertise, such as "Do you or someone you know want to help Astropy better implement linter functionality?")
 * Make more direct connections to communities we want to see better represented (e.g., HBCUs, citizen scientists, non-U.S./European users and contributors)